kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# This Model Encourages Deliberate Live Reconfiguration
+## This Model Encourages Deliberate Live Reconfiguration { #deliberate-live-reconfiguration }

 Live reconfiguration can be dangerous when every dependency automatically becomes hot-reloadable.